C4Terina/Smart-security-door/README.md

 ## What the project is using

  - For the face recognition part of the project, we will need python.
-[Download from here] (https://www.python.org/downloads/)
+[Download from here] (https://www.python.org/downloads/ "LCO')

 ## Installation: